thirdweb-example/erc-6551/README.md

 npx thirdweb deploy
 ```

-1. Deploy the implementation contract, `TokenGatedAccount` as this will be needed as a constructor parameter for the factory.
+1. Deploy the implementation contract, `TokenBoundAccount` as this will be needed as a constructor parameter for the factory.
-2. Deploy the factory contract `TokenGatedAccountFactory`
+2. Deploy the factory contract `TokenBoundAccountFactory`

 In both cases, set the `EntryPoint` contract address as `0x5FF137D4b0FDCD49DcA30c7CF57E578a026d2789`.
 This address is the same on all chains it is deployed to.